 - A. Courteous behavior and sportsmanlike conduct are always expected. - B. Sharing the trail: HURT 100 participants do not have exclusive use of the trails.
 These paths are well used by the public.
 Caution should be exercised when approaching casual hikers (and their pets).
-Runners should warn others of their approach and, when in doubt, yield. - C. HURT 100 participants do not have exclusive use of public toilets or drinking fountains at the Makiki Aid Station.
-These should be used with care, keeping in mind that they are shared with hikers and the public. - D. Mālama 'āina (care for the land). - The rain forest is fragile and subject to damage simply by being trod upon.
+Runners should warn others of their approach and, when in doubt, yield. - C. Use common sense when passing other trail users or runners.
+Yield to other trail users if it is safer for you to stop or pull off the trail to the side. - D. HURT 100 participants do not have exclusive use of public toilets or drinking fountains at the Makiki Aid Station.
+These should be used with care, keeping in mind that they are shared with hikers and the public. - E. Mālama 'āina (care for the land). - 1.
+The rain forest is fragile and subject to damage simply by being trod upon.
 Runners and pacers are expected to stay on the trail at all times. - 2.
 Littering on the course is grounds for immediate disqualification.
 Littering is contrary to land use ethics and affects HURT's ability to hold future events.
-Note: Dropping waste twenty yards, or more, from any aid station is considered littering. - 3.
-The HURT 100 course lies within watershed areas that supply a significant amount of potable water for residents of Oʻahu.
-Participants should use the restrooms available at Makiki (Start / Finish), and the portable toilets at all aid stations.
+Note: Dropping waste twenty yards, or more, from any aid station is considered littering.

-- E. Muling is not permitted.
-Runner must carry all of his or her supplies into, out of, and between aid stations, at all times. - F. Runner's lighting system is to be used for personal illumination of the trail only.
-Pacer may not deploy lighting systems to illuminate the trail for Runner except temporarily in case of an emergency. - G. Short roping of Runner, by tether or connected body parts, is not permitted.
-Runner must complete the course under his or her own power without being pulled, pushed, balanced, towed, carried, supported, or physically guided over the course. - H. Stashing of supplies is not permitted at any time or place on the course.
+- 3. The HURT 100 course lies within watershed areas that supply a significant amount of potable water for residents of Oʻahu.
+Participants should use the restrooms available at Makiki (Start / Finish), and the portable toilets at all aid stations. - F. Muling is not permitted.
+Runners must carry all of their supplies into, out of, and between aid stations, at all times. - G. Runner's lighting system is to be used for personal illumination of the trail only.
+Pacer may not deploy lighting systems to illuminate the trail for Runner except temporarily in case of an emergency. - H. Short roping of Runner, by tether or connected body parts, is not permitted.
+Runners must complete the course under their own power without being pulled, pushed, balanced, towed, carried, supported, or physically guided over the course. - I. Stashing of supplies is not permitted at any time or place on the course.
 This includes leaving water bottles on out and back sections of the course, even during the event itself (a form of littering).
-Stashing supplies is considered littering and is grounds for immediate disqualification. - I. Aid from Crew or Pacer may ONLY be given at official aid stations. - J. Crew and Pacer may not retrieve bottles from Runner for filling until within the confines of the aid station, and the runner must be carrying bottles when leaving the confines of the aid station. - K. Aid-station resources and supplies are intended for runners and pacers.
-In the unlikely event of a shortage, runners have priority. - L. Smoking is not permitted on the trail or at aid stations.
-Smoking is strongly discouraged at any location where runners, pacers, crews, and race personnel congregate. - M. Consumption of alcoholic beverages and illegal substances on any part of the course is prohibited. - N. Dogs are not allowed anywhere on the course, and their presence is discouraged around aid stations for safety and sanitary reasons.
-Dogs brought to the event must be under control and leashed at all times. - O. All participants must obey City and County of Honolulu regulations, with special attention to those that involve parking and driving.
+Stashing supplies is considered littering and is grounds for immediate disqualification. - J. Aid from Crew or Pacer may ONLY be given at official aid stations. - K. Crew and Pacer may not retrieve bottles from Runner for filling until within the confines of the aid station, and the runner must be carrying bottles when leaving the confines of the aid station. - L. Aid-station resources and supplies are intended for runners and pacers.
+In the unlikely event of a shortage, runners have priority. - M. Smoking is not permitted on the trail or at aid stations.
+Smoking is strongly discouraged at any location where runners, pacers, crews, and race personnel congregate. - N. Consumption of alcoholic beverages and illegal substances on any part of the course is prohibited. - O. Dogs are not allowed anywhere on the course, and their presence is discouraged around aid stations for safety and sanitary reasons.
+Dogs brought to the event must be under control and leashed at all times. - P. All participants must obey City and County of Honolulu regulations, with special attention to those that involve parking and driving.